 From the 1920s into the late 1950s, the RCMP was the primary face of government in the Baffin Region.
-Officers had four customary roles: representing Canada for sovereignty purposes; enforcing laws; exercising oversight in relations between traders and Inuit; and patrolling by boat and dog team to provide basic services, keep track of people and report on game conditions.
+Officers had four customary roles: representing Canada for sovereignty purposes; enforcing laws; exercising oversight in relations between traders and Inuit; and patrolling by boat and dog team to provide basic services, keep track of people, and report on game conditions.
 RCMP became knowledgeable about a region that previously only Inuit knew and controlled, thereby developing considerable understanding of Inuit culture and behaviour.
 They regularly visited many of the hundred or so ilagiit nunagivaktangit (camps) where Inuit lived while hunting.
 A large part of police work focused on making it possible for government to exercise control over the region while simultaneously encouraging Inuit to remain on the land with limited contact with traders and missionaries, and little need for government services.

 Beginning in the 1950s, however, Inuit experienced tumultuous change in every aspect of their land use and annual routine.
 Police were also forced to adjust when new government agencies with radically new policies entered the domains of both Inuit life and police duties.
-At times these new civilian agencies enlisted the police to implement unpopular new measures, such as restrictions on hunting, removal of children to be educated and rounding people up for annual medical exams with the all-too-frequent consequence of removal to the south for treatment.
+At times these new civilian agencies enlisted the police to implement unpopular new measures, such as restrictions on hunting, removal of children to be educated, and rounding up of people for annual medical exams with the all-too-frequent consequence of removal to the South for treatment.
 These agencies competed with the police in settlements for authority and influence.
-By the 1970s, Inuit were living year-round in 13 government-created settlements instead of dozens of ilagiit nunagivaktangit; the Government of the Northwest Territories delivered most social services; and RCMP members spent most of their time providing conventional southern-style policing.
+By the 1970s, Inuit were living year-round in thirteen governmentcreated settlements instead of dozens of ilagiit nunagivaktangit.
+The Government of the Northwest Territories delivered most social services, and RCMP members spent most of their time providing conventional southern-style policing.
+One of the duties police accepted in the new state of affairs was destroying sled dogs, which had become quite numerous in the settlements.
+There some Inuit were less able to care for them and control them in traditional ways, because the practice of keeping dogs loose was riskier in the much larger settlements of people (and of dogs).
+Under pressure from non-Inuit, hundreds-perhaps thousands-of Inuit sled dogs were killed from the mid-1950s onwards, despite a confusingly contrary policy of having the police immunize dogs against disease and even import dogs to replace others lost in a canine epidemic.